citp/privacy-policy-historical/s/sy/sym/symbios.pk.md

-> *The following text is extracted and transformed from the symbios.pk privacy policy that was archived on 2008-12-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081224232358id_/http%3A//symbios.pk/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the symbios.pk privacy policy that was archived on 2009-02-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090223222024id_/http%3A//www.symbios.pk/privacy.php) for the most accurate reproduction.*

-# Best Onlne shop all over Pakistan
+# Symbios

 Symbios a company incorporated in Pakistan, is a member of the e-group.